Farn

 Here we look at a second example.
 The third one is presented in the partition Iterations II.

-Kaneko Attractor Applet
+Kaneko Attractor Machine

 The Formula